schmettow/New_Stats/docs/Generalized_Linear_Models.md

 |:------|:-----|:---------|------:|------:|-----:|
 |object |fixef |Intercept | -0.148| -0.542| 0.211|

 As expected from a GMM we retrieve one parameter that reflects the average tendency to return to the site.
 Recall, that the linear model assumes the predictions to be unbounded.
 However, in case of return rates, we rather speak of *proportions* of users to return.
-As a side note, I would rather avoid speaking of probabilities in the context of logistic regression.
+As a side note, I try to avoid speaking of probabilities in the context of logistic regression.
 While being mathematically correct, it sometimes causes confusion with certainty or, beware of this, the p-value.

 Proportions are on a range from zero to one.
 Because the quantity of interest is bounded, a link function  is needed that stretches the bounded into an unbounded range.
-For logistic regression, the *logit* functions maps the expected values $\mu_i \in [0;1]$ onto the *linear predictor* scale $\eta_i \in [-\infty; \infty]$:
+For logistic regression, the *logit* functions maps the fitted responses $\mu_i \in [0;1]$ onto the *linear predictor* scale $\eta_i \in [-\infty; \infty]$:

 $$
 \eta_i = \textrm{logit}(\mu_i)